jcatapang/deepdrugsearch/index.md

 Support for the Mac OS X version is still under development.

+## Purchase

+If you are interested with the software, check out the available licenses for purchase right [here](https://leeseojun17.github.io/deepdrugsearch/purchase).

 ## In-development

 Here are the various features and updates to be expected in the months to come: